 Government regulations and building codes significantly influence the rebuilding cost of homes.
-The standard home insurance policy only pays for the stated estimated building code in your policy.
+Moreover, the standard home insurance policy only pays for the estimated building code in your policy.
 If there are changes in building codes, homeowners will shoulder the additional costs in case of home reconstruction.
-Building code coverage will help homeowners pay for the extra costs of changes in building costs.
+Also, building code coverage will help homeowners pay for the extra costs of changes in building costs.

 - Identity Theft Restoration Coverage

-The cases of identity theft are increasing every day and it could happen to anyone.
-The price of an identity theft rider on top of your home insurance policy typically ranges from $8-$30 per month.
-This coverage covers the financial expenses of restoring one’s identity in the event of identity theft.
+The cases of identity theft are increasing daily, and it could happen to anyone.
+In addition, the price of an identity theft rider on top of your home insurance policy typically ranges from $8-$30 per month.
+Furthermore, this coverage covers the financial expenses of restoring one’s identity during identity theft.
 It also helps pay legal costs associated with identity fraud.

 Insurance Companies Offering Identity Theft Coverage

 Homeowners’ insurance doesn’t protect home-based businesses.
 Business owners running businesses at home must secure additional coverage for their businesses.
 This policy covers business property losses against covered perils.